billhennessy/blog-chunky/content/post/2020/what-the-media-wont-tell-you-about-the-prayer-crusade-at-statue-of-st-louis.md

 Apparently, Bishop Barron believes the Second Vatican Council forbade priests from taking public stands for or against the desecration of sacred art.
 Fortunately, some priests still choose to lead.

-{{< figure src="/images/priest-rosary-stl.jpeg" caption="A brave priest stands between angry protesters and the statue of St. Louis." >}}
+{{< figure src="/images/priest-rosary-stl.jpeg" caption="A brave priest , Fr.
+Stephen Schumacher, stands between angry protesters and the statue of St. Louis." >}}

 Four priests attended Saturday's Rosary.
 Father Miloscia, whom we mentioned earlier, traveled from Kansas City.
 His family came out, as well.
 They're from the St. Louis area.
 The three other priests apparently came from St. Francis de Sales Oratory run by the priests of the Institute of Christ the King.